marcokister/pdfsplitter/README.md

 PDFSplitter is a lightweight Python application that allows you to split multi-page PDF files into smaller, separate files based on a user-defined number of pages.
 It is particularly useful for processing scanned documents that contain multiple multi-page items (e.g., invoices, contracts, forms).

+On my Website https://kiscando.de/pdf-splitter-die-schlanke-software-um-pdf-dateien-schnell-aufzuteilen/ you will find more information and download link for windows exe file.

 🔧 Key Features
 Split PDF files into chunks of N pages (user-defined)